 - describe outside professional activities relevant to your progress, and

-- outline the plans you have made for the summer and fall (courses and their content, including the Practicum).
+- outline the plans you have made for the summer and fall (courses and their content, including the Practicum or Internship).

 The report is due at the end of the spring semester and will become part of the student’s permanent record.
 The Progress Report will aid the MA Program coordinator in preparation of the Progress Evaluation.

-The Progress Evaluation will be submitted by the MA Program coordinator to the Graduate Program Chair at the beginning of May.
+The Progress Evaluation is submitted online by the MA Program coordinator to the Graduate Program Chair at the beginning of May.
 It should include:

 - a summary and assessment of the student’s accomplishment in the program (course work, projects, awards, etc.);

 - an assessment of both satisfactory or unsatisfactory progress;